Atomic Weapons Establishment: Private management

 In 1993 the government awarded a contract to Hunting-BRAE, a consortium of Hunting Engineering, Brown and Root and AEA Technology.
 During Hunting-BRAE's management AWE decommissioned the RAFs WE177 freefall nuclear bomb.
 In 1998 the company suffered two prosecutions for safety breaches, one for discharge of tritium into a nearby stream and another for an incident where two workers inhaled plutonium.

 In 1999 Hunting-BRAE lost the contract to AWE Management Ltd (AWE ML), a consortium of BNFL, Lockheed Martin and Serco.
 AWE ML's subsidiary, AWE plc, assumed responsibility for the operation of all AWE sites on 1 April 2000.
 This was not full privatisation as the Ministry of Defence continued to own all the AWE sites as well as a golden share in AWE plc.

 Critics pointed out that BNFL and Lockheed Martin did not have perfect safety records either.
 BNFL suffered embarrassing revelations of falsified quality checks in nuclear fuels and Lockheed was the subject of scathing reports on the operation of US nuclear facilities.
 Lockheed's failings included safety concerns at the Y-12 facility at Oak Ridge, Tennessee, an American weapons plant similar in certain ways to Aldermaston.

+During the 2007 United Kingdom floods, the flood waters affected AWE Burghfield resulting in a suspension of work there on nuclear warhead refurbishment for almost a year.

 In December 2008, the BNFL share in AWE Management Ltd was sold to Jacobs Engineering Group, an American engineering services company.